rawpair/rawpair/README.md

-# RawPair
+# RawPair™

 [![Status: Pre-alpha](https://img.shields.io/badge/status-pre--alpha-orange)]()
 [![License: MPL-2.0](https://img.shields.io/github/license/rawpair/rawpair)](LICENSE)
 [![GitHub stars](https://img.shields.io/github/stars/rawpair/rawpair?style=social)](https://github.com/beyond-tabs/rawpair/stargazers)

-**RawPair** is a self-hosted, real-time collaborative development environment.
+**RawPair™** is a self-hosted, real-time collaborative development environment.
 It enables you to spin up isolated containers with a shared terminal and code editor for effective pair (or mob) programming.

 Built for fast, focused collaboration on your own infrastructure, RawPair also supports use cases like remote development, penetration testing, and red teaming, as long as it's done ethically and with proper authorization.